Introduction

 How does Transformer self-attention work in production-relevant terms for large language models?

 The Transformer computes attention by mapping each position to three vectors: query (Q), key (K), and value (V).
 Attention scores are computed as softmax(QKᵀ/√d), where d is the dimension of the key vectors.
 This produces a weighted combination of value vectors, effectively letting each position attend to every other position simultaneously.
 Multi-head attention runs this operation in parallel across several representation subspaces, letting the model capture different relationship types at the same time.
-The result is summed and projected back to the model’s dimensional space .
+The result is summed and projected back to the dimensional space of the model .

 What is LLM hallucination, and which controls reduce it in real deployments for large language models?